Tent Partnership for Refugees: History

 Tent Partnership for Refugees founder Hamdi Ulukaya (right) and US Secretary of State Antony Blinken sign a memorandum of understanding for a public–private partnership in 2022.

 In 2015, Chobani's CEO and founder, Hamdi Ulukaya, signed the Giving Pledge, committing to give the majority of his personal wealth to help end the global refugee crisis.
 He founded the Tent Foundation for this purpose.
 In 2016, the Tent Foundation incorporated the private sector commitments announced in response to President Obama's 2016 Call to Action for Private Sector Engagement on the Global Refugee Crisis.

 The Tent Partnership for Refugees was launched in 2016 at the World Economic Forum in Davos.
-The inaugural members included Airbnb, Becton Dickinson, Chobani, Cotopaxi, Henry Schein, the IKEA Foundation, Johnson & Johnson, LinkedIn, MasterCard, Pearson, UPS, and Western Union.
+The inaugural members of the Tent Alliance included Airbnb, Becton Dickinson, Chobani, Cotopaxi, Henry Schein, the IKEA Foundation, Johnson & Johnson, LinkedIn, MasterCard, Pearson, UPS, and Western Union.
 Since 2016, the Tent Partnership for Refugees has grown to over 500 major companies — including Amazon, DHL Group, Hilton, LinkedIn, L'Oréal, Marriott International, PepsiCo, Pfizer, Starbucks, and TD Bank.

-Tent Partnership for Refugees commissions research that illuminates the business benefits of hiring refugees, and produces practical guidance to educate employers on how they can hire and integrate refugees in their workforce.